Firearms Registry requirements apply from 24 June 2023

 We ask about:

-What you must tell us when you apply for a pistol target shooting endorsement
+What you must tell us when you apply for a pistol target shooting endorsement:

 In your endorsement application, Te Tari Pūreke asks questions you may have answered in previous licence or endorsement applications.